wakaflocka17/lip/lambda/untyped/README.md

 (fun x . t1) v2 -> [x -> v2] t1
 ```

-The evaluation function must have the following type:
+Implement the call-by-value strategy as a function with the following type:
 ```ocaml
 trace : int -> term -> term
 ```